INDOT begins strip patching as more drivers complain about potholes on Indy highways

 While INDOT says they’re working on it, drivers say a fix isn’t coming fast enough now that weather is no longer a factor in getting the job done.

-It’s been months of a rocky commute for drivers and they wanted to make sure we knew about it.
-From emails to phone calls, we are hearing from you.
+Drivers have had a rocky commute for months, and we’ve received numerous emails and phone calls about it.

-So, FOX59 took those concerns to the Indiana Department of Transportation after we were told last week work would start.
-They told us a fix is coming, but not as fast as even they’d like.
+FOX59 took those concerns to the Indiana Department of Transportation after we were told last week work would start.
+They told us a fix is coming, but not as fast as even they would like.

 “Things are still preliminary right now.
 We’re still ironing out details on this particular project.
 But there is a project in the works,” INDOT spokesman Lamar Holliday said.